Kanmon Railway Tunnel

-Near the end of the Pacific War the Allies planned to blow up the two tunnels with 50,000 pounds of explosives as part of the invasion of Japan.
+Near the end of the Pacific War the Allies planned to blow up the two tunnels with 50000 lb of explosives as part of the invasion of Japan.
 The Office of Strategic Services trained 250 of its agents for the task, but the surrender of Japan occurred before they were needed.

 The Kyushu Railway Company (JR Kyushu) assumed ownership of this tunnel following the breakup of the Japanese National Railways system in 1987.